GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

+# <span class="header">JavaScript Advance Concept</span>

 ## <span class="header2">Execution Context</span>

 Execution Context is something that is often neglected concept.
 But it is one of the most important thing a JS programmer must know about.
 What makes Execution Context so important is that it helps us understand how JavaScript code runs.
-It will also help us understand concepts like Hoisting and Closure better.
-Everything in JS happens inside an 'Execution Context'.
+It will also help us understand concepts like Hoisting and Closure better. <span class="highlight">Everything in JS happens inside an 'Execution Context'</span>.

 Execution Context is divided into two compoenents :-
 1. Memory Component